mconlon17/vivo-pump/pubmed/README.md

 # PubMed Utilities

-PubMed is a common source of citation information for VIVO.
+PubMed is a common source of bibliographic information for VIVO.

 The following capabilities are in development for the Pump: